amanupg/ai-resume-analyzer/README.md

 4. (Optional) Upload a video interview to generate transcript.

 ## Future work
-!!This project is a work in progress, with many more feature additions ongoing!!
+!!This project is a work in progress, with many more features being added.!!